ArtifactForms/MeshLibCore/MeshLibCoreClean2022/documentation/modifiers.md

 The following example shows how to reverse the diretion of all face normals.
-The modifier does not change the orientation nor it solves any winding order issues.
+The modifier does not change the orientation of the face normals nor it solves any winding order issues.
 It simply reverses the vertex index entries of the face.

 ```java